dgerabagi/data-curation-environment/flattened_repo.md

     *   The `FileTree.tsx` component will be updated to render the new data.
     *   It will conditionally display either a formatted token count (using `formatLargeNumber`) or a formatted file size (using `formatBytes`) based on the `isImage` flag.
     *   It will display folder file counts using `formatNumberWithCommas`.
+    *   **Selected Token Calculation:** A new memoized, recursive function will be created within `FileTree.tsx` to calculate the selected token count for a given directory node by checking its descendants against the `selectedFiles` prop.
+    *   The rendering logic will be updated to display the `(SelectedTokens)` value conditionally.
     *   It will incorporate icons from `react-icons/vsc` for tokens and file counts.
     *   The stylesheet (`view.scss`) will be updated to right-align all statistics, pushing them to the end of the file/folder row.